 UNIVERSITE LEUVEN 24/11/10 Présentation : Nanotechnology in food diagnostics.
 HOSPITAL FOR SPECIAL SURGERY 27/04/11 Researchers identify tool to detect total joint replacement surgeries that are starting to.
 New York—April 27, 2011 The study shows that a minute molecule designed with novel properties can be used to identify patients who are at risk for failure and potentially deliver drugs to stop this process.

 The world of economy and finance is also placing high hopes in its innovative potential.
+What is meant is nanotechnology, widely perceived as one of the key technologies of the 21st century.
 MEDICAL NEWS 28/12/06 Application Of Micro And Nanotechnologies For The Rapid Detection Of Pesticides And Pathogens.
 AZONANO 18/12/06 Micro and Nanotechnologies for the Rapid Detection of Pesticides and Pathogens.
 KELLER AND HECKMAN 05/02/04 Nanotechnology and Pesticide Apparel.
 TSCA Reform Center PackagingLaw.com Nanotechnology and Pesticide Apparel Date: Feb 05, 2004 Downloadable Files: Dubeck Nanotechnology presentation.pdf Partners John B.